dceoy/jader-phv-adhoc/main.md

 Japanese AE report data of JADER were fetched from the website of PMDA, and the dataset published in July 2015 was used, which contain 353,988 unique cases.
 In these, cases which were reported from January 2010 to March 2015 and had available records about age and sex were analyzed.

-AEs in JADER were coded as Preferred Terms (PTs) in the Japanese version of the Medical Dictionary for Regulatory Activities (MedDRA/J) [1].
+AEs in JADER were coded as Preferred Terms (PTs) in the Japanese version of the Medical Dictionary for Regulatory Activities (MedDRA/J).
+[1]
 For data analysis, we constructed a relational database (RDB) containing the JADER dataset and MedDRA/J version 18.0.
-As an RDB management system, SQLite version 3.8.5 was used [2].
+As an RDB management system, SQLite version 3.8.5 was used.
+[2]

 ##### Data Analysis

-The PTs of AEs were classified in MedDRA High Level Terms (HLTs), all combinations between drug (generic) names and HLTs were extracted.
+The PTs of AEs were classified in MedDRA High Level Terms (HLTs), all the combinations between drug generic names and HLTs were extracted.
 Fisher's exact tests were performed by all the drug-HLT combinations.
-Combinations where a two-sided p-value was less than 0.01 and an odds ratio (OR) was greater than 1 were handled as significant associations.
+Combinations in which a two-sided p-value was less than 0.01 and an odds ratio (OR) was greater than 1 were handled as significant associations.

-About the HLTs significantly associated with incretin-based drugs, mixed effects logistic regressions for occurrences of each HLT were performed.
+About the HLTs significantly associated with incretin-based drugs (Table 1), mixed effects logistic regressions for occurrences of each HLT were performed.
 A mixed effects model contains random effects at group levels besides traditional fixed effects.
+[3]

-In this study, as fixed effects, uses of DPP-4 inhibitors, use of GLP-1 agonists, use of any hypoglycemic drugs (an alternative indicator of hyperglycemia), sum of concomitant suspected drugs (determined by reference to the Fisher's exact tests), age (each 10-year) and sex were treated.
+In this study, the following variates were treated as fixed effects: use of DPP-4 inhibitors, use of GLP-1 agonists, use of any hypoglycemic drugs (an alternative indicator of hyperglycemia), sum of concomitant suspected drugs (determined by reference to the Fisher's exact tests), age (each 10-year) and sex.
-As a random effect, reporting date (quarter period) was treated.
+Moreover, reporting date (quarterly period) was treated as a random effect.
+This was supposed to be a random intercept normally distributed with mean 0 and a common variance.
-The associations between incretin-based drugs and HLTs were assessed by ORs with 99% confidence intervals.
+The associations between incretin-based drugs and HLTs were assessed by ORs with 99% Wald-type confidence intervals.
-Furthermore, adequacy of the random effect was assessed by Akaike information criteria (AIC).
+Furthermore, adequacy of the random effect was assessed using Akaike information criteria (AIC) among HLTs reported along with incretin-based drug.

-All data analyses were performed in the statistical computing environment of R version 3.2.1 [3].
-For mixed effects logistic regression, glmmML package version 1.0 were used [4].
+All data analyses were performed in the statistical computing environment of R version 3.2.1.
+[4] For mixed effects logistic regression, glmmML package version 1.0 were used with method 'ghq' (Gauss-Hermite quadrature).
+[5]

-References
-1. MedDRA
-2. SQLite
-3. R Core Team.
-R: A Language and Environment for Statistical Computing.
-Vienna, Austria2015.
-4. Broström G. glmmML: Generalized linear models with clustering.
-2013.

     方法[methods]